Essential Home Wine Making Supplies

 Start Your Home Wine Making Supplies List with the Following

-Cleaning products: Cleanliness might be next to godliness in the adage, but it will be an ongoing source of frustration if cleanliness does not take top priority.
-Stray yeast contamination and less-than-clean equipment are chief culprits in wasted batches of wine.
-A new adage to consider is that cleanliness saves time, money, and frustration.
+Cleanliness: It might next to godliness in the adage, but it will be an ongoing source of frustration if cleanliness does not take top priority.
+Stray yeast contamination, less-than-clean equipment all play are chief culprits in wasted batches of wine.
+A new adage to consider is “Cleanliness saves time, money, and frustration.
 Make sure you use detergents and bleach on the equipment.
-Could you use the same detergent used on your dishes?
+Could you use the same detergent used on you dishes?
 Possibly, but several cleaning products are designed specifically for winemaking.
 Your local winemaking supply store can offer the best advice.

 Yeast: No fermentation happens without yeast.
 You want to use yeast specifically made for winemaking.
 The yeast used for baking acts differently and produces much different results in terms of fermentation and flavor.
 Its fermentation process does not provide for the slow, controlled process wine requires.
 Therefore, always use yeast made for wine.
-Many varieties of grape yeast and other fruits exist, so choose wisely.
+Many varieties for grape and other fruits exist, so choose wisely.

-Until then, ask questions of the people from whom you purchase your supplies or your favorite winery.
+Until then, ask questions of the people from whom you purchase your supplies, or your favorite winery.
 Both are usually willing to help.

 Comments